layoutBox/PinLayout/README.md

 ### Positioning using only visible relative UIViews

 All PinLayout's relative methods can accept an array of UIViews (ex: `below(of: [UIView])`).
-Usign these methods its possible to filter the list of relative UIViews before the list is used by PinLayout.
+Usign these methods it's possible to filter the list of relative UIViews before the list is used by PinLayout.

 PinLayout has a filter method called `visible` that can be used to layout a view related to only visible views.
-This can be really usefull when some views may be hidden for some particular reason.
+This can be really useful when some views may be visible or hidden depending on the situation.

 ###### Example:
 The following example contains a UISwitch.
 Below a UITextField that is visible only when the UISwitch is set to ON.
 And then follow another UITextField.
 This example use the `visible(views: [UIView]) -> [UIView]` filter method that returns only views with `UIView.isHidden` set to false or `UIView.alpha` greater than 0.